Joan of Arc: Clothing

 Joan's cross-dressing was the topic of five of the articles of accusation against her during the trial.
 In the view of the assessors, it was the emblem of her heresy.
 Her final condemnation began when she was found to have resumed wearing men's clothes, which was taken as a sign that she had relapsed into heresy.

 From the time of her journey to Chinon to her abjuration, Joan usually wore men's clothes and cropped her hair in a male fashion.
 When she left Vaucouleurs to see the Dauphin in Chinon, Joan was said to have worn a black doublet, a black tunic, and a short black cap.
 By the time she was captured, she had acquired more elaborate outfits.
 At her trial, she was accused of wearing breeches, a mantle, a coat of mail, a doublet, hose joined to the doublet with twenty laces, tight boots, spurs, a breastplate, buskins, a sword, a dagger, and a lance.
 She was also described as wearing furs, a golden surcoat over her armor, and sumptuous riding habits made of precious cloth.

 During the trial proceedings, Joan is not recorded as giving a practical reason why she cross-dressed.
 She stated that it was her own choice to wear men's clothes, and that she did so not at the request of men but by the command of God and his angels.
 She stated she would return to wearing women's clothes when she fulfilled her calling.

 Although Joan's cross-dressing was used to justify her execution, the church's position on it was not clear.
 In general, it was seen as a sin, but there was no agreement about its severity.
 Thomas Aquinas stated that a woman may wear a man's clothes to hide herself from enemies or if no other clothes were available, and Joan did both, wearing them in enemy territory to get to Chinon, and in her prison cell after her abjuration when her dress was taken from her.
 Soon after the siege of Orléans was lifted, Jean Gerson said that Joan's male clothes and haircut were appropriate for her calling, as she was a warrior and men's clothes were more practical.

-Cross-dressing may have helped her maintain her virginity by deterring rape and signaling her unavailability as a sexual object; scholars have stated that when she was imprisoned, wearing men's clothes would have only been a minor deterrent to rape as she was shackled most of the time.
+Cross-dressing may have helped her maintain her virginity by deterring rape: witnesses at the nullification trial stated that Joan gave this as one of the reasons for returning to men's clothes after she had abjured wearing them.
+However, scholars have stated that when she was imprisoned, wearing men's clothes would only have been a minor deterrent to rape as she was shackled most of the time.
 For most of her active life, Joan did not cross-dress to hide her gender.
 Rather, it may have functioned to emphasize her unique identity as La Pucelle, a model of virtue that transcends gender roles and inspires people.